 Liver Function Tests

-Bilirubin normal drains from the liver, through the bile ducts and into the intestines.
-Raised bilirubin (jaundice) represents an obstruction to flow along the bile duct.
-Obstruction may be caused by a gallstone in the bile duct or a mass (e.g. cholangiocarcinoma or tumour of the head of the pancreas).
+Bilirubin normally drains from the liver, through the bile ducts and into the intestines.
+Raised bilirubin (jaundice) with pale stools and dark urine represents an obstruction to flow within the biliary system.
+Obstruction may be caused by a gallstone in the bile duct or an external mass pressing on the bile ducts (e.g., cholangiocarcinoma or tumour of the head of the pancreas).

 A raised ALP is consistent with biliary obstruction in presence of right upper quadrant pain and/or jaundice.

 Raised alkaline phosphatase can also be caused by liver or bone malignancy, primary biliary cirrhosis, Paget’s disease of the bone and many other things.